 Do you want a better support for mathematical expressions on the Web and in ebooks?
 Then please support this project to improve MathML implementations in browsers and create a collection of EPUB documents with mathematical formulas inside!
 If among your relatives, friends or colleagues you know Web enthusiasts, publishers, students, teachers, researchers, engineers, accessibility specialists or anyone who could be interested in this project, then spread the word and ask them to contribute, even a symbolic amount.
 Thanks!

 update: The fundraising campaign is now closed!
-For companies/organizations interested in this project and willing to support MathML developments, please contact me directly at fredDOTwangATfreeDOTfr so that we can find an arrangement (invoice, contract etc).
+For individuals/companies/organizations interested in this project and willing to support MathML developments, please contact me directly at fredDOTwangATfreeDOTfr so that we can find an arrangement (paypal, check, invoice, contract etc).

 In the past few years, the ebook market has been exploding.
 The convergence towards the EPUB standard and the proliferation of mobile devices has enabled ebooks to benefit from progress on reflowable, stylable, scriptable, animatable, hackable and accessible content that people are used to see on the Web.
 For educational or scientific materials, one of the fundamental feature is the ability to write equations ; from basic math taught in school to more sophisticated notations of academia.
 Electronic textbooks have many advantages: they are cheaper than their paper counterpart, take up less room & weight and can be made more interactive or accessible tovisually impaired.